reflection in woman's glasses

 • Change in refractive error

-There is also a risk that the surgery will not successfully repair your original problem.
+There is also a risk that the surgery will not successfully fix your original problem.
 If this is the case, you might need a repeat surgery.

-Your eye doctor may want to use special instruments to shine a light in your eye and examine your retina.
-You may need to have your eyes dilated for your eye exam.
-You also might have an ultrasound of your eye, which helps your eye doctor view the retina.
+Your eye care provider may want to use special tools to shine a light in your eye and examine your retina.
+You will need to have your eyes dilated for your eye exam.
+You also might have an ultrasound of your eye, which helps your eye care provider view the retina.

 What happens during a vitrectomy?

-Talk with your eye doctor about what to expect during your surgery.
-The details of the surgery may differ somewhat.
-A doctor specially trained in eye surgery will do your operation.
+Talk with your eye care provider about what to expect during your surgery.
+The details of the surgery may differ a bit.
+A healthcare provider specially trained in eye surgery will do your surgery.
 In general, you can expect the following:

 • You may be awake during the surgery.
-You will receive a medicine to help you relax.
-In this case, your eye doctor may use anesthetic eye drops and injections to make sure you don’t feel anything.
+You will be given a medicine to help you relax.
+In this case, your eye care provider may use a shot (injection) to make sure you don’t feel anything.

-• In other cases, you may have anesthesia to put you to sleep.
-If this is the case, you will sleep deeply through the surgery and won’t remember it afterwards.
+• In other cases, you may have general anesthesia to put you to sleep.
+If this is the case, you will sleep deeply during the surgery.
+You won’t remember it afterwards.

-• Your eye doctor will expose your eye, making an incision in the outer layer of your eye.
+• Your eye care provider will expose your eye.

-• Your eye doctor will make a small cut in the sclera, the white part of your eye.
+• They will make small cuts in the white part of your eye (sclera).

-• Your eye doctor will remove the vitreous and any scar tissue or foreign material.
+• They will remove the vitreous and any scar tissue or foreign material.

-• Your eye doctor will do other repairs to your eye as needed.
-For example, he or she might use a laser to fix a tear in your retina.
-In some cases, your eye doctor may inject a gas bubble into your eye to help keep your retina in place.
+• They will do other repairs to your eye as needed.
+For instance, they might use a laser to fix a tear in your retina.
+In some cases, your eye care provider may inject a gas bubble or silicone oil into your eye to help keep your retina in place.

-• Your eye doctor will replace the vitreous with some other sort of fluid, like silicone oil or saline.
+• Your eye care provider may replace the vitreous with some other sort of fluid, such as silicone oil or saline.

-• Your eye doctor may close your surgical incisions with stitches, but stitches are often unnecessary.
+• They may close your surgical cuts (incisions) with stitches.
+But stitches are often not needed.

-• An antibiotic ointment will be placed on your eye to help prevent infection.
+• An antibiotic ointment may be placed on your eye to help prevent infection.

 • Your eye will be covered with a patch.